-Generally, your outside school speech that is not related to your work and is on a topic of public importance is protected by the First Amendment.
+Generally, your outside school speech that is not related to your official duties and is on a topic of public importance is protected by the First Amendment.
 However, if school officials can show that your speech could adversely affect school functions or your effectiveness as a teacher, the First Amendment may not protect you.
-Additionally, there are narrow categories of speech that courts have held are generally outside of First Amendment protection, such as defamation, obscenity, and "true threats."
-Defining these categories can be complex, and is outside the scope of this document.
+The First Amendment does not protect speech that fits the legal definition of obscene or defamatory, or that constitutes "fighting words" or "true threats" (words or conduct that could reasonably be interpreted as intent to physically harm someone).